Is Prime an Energy Drink?

 Is Prime Energy drink bad for you?

-Each can of Prime Energy contains 200 milligrams of caffeine.
-Caffeine is a stimulant drug that can improve physical performance and increase endurance, but caffeine consumption can also cause undesirable side effects including nausea, shakiness, anxiety, and heart palpitations.
-The human body’s ability to break down caffeine does vary among individuals, so some people may be more likely than others to develop these side effects.
-When caffeine is taken in overdose, life-threatening heart rhythm abnormalities, seizures, and severe electrolyte abnormalities can occur.
-In general, most adults can safely consume 400 milligrams of caffeine daily without experiencing dangerous side effects, but a safe dose of caffeine has not been established for children.
-Caffeine consumption in children is linked to behavioral problems, mood disturbances, and poor sleep quality.
-Because of this, the American Academy of Pediatrics recommends that children and teenagers avoid drinking energy drinks that contain caffeine or other stimulant drugs.
+Each can of Prime Energy contains 200 mg of caffeine.
+Caffeine is a stimulant drug that can improve physical performance and increase endurance, but caffeine consumption can also cause undesirable side effects, including nausea, shakiness, anxiety, and heart palpitations.
+The human body’s ability to break down caffeine varies, so some people are more likely than others to develop these side effects.
+When caffeine is taken in excess, life-threatening heart rhythm abnormalities, seizures, and severe electrolyte abnormalities can occur.

 Is Prime Hydration good for kids?